|

 incongruous shapes and appearances,

-costs the imagination no more trouble than to conceive natural and familiar
+costs the imagination no more trouble than to

 objects.